-- 1.1 'University' means University of Kerala, Thiruvananthapuram, Kerala - 1.2 'Programme' means the entire course of study and Examinations spread over the stipulated semesters, according to the regulations of the respective course of study, the successful completion of which would lead to the award of a degree

-- 1.3 'Duration of Programme' means the period of time required for the conduct of the programme.
-The duration of MEd programme shall be of 2 semesters. - 1.4 'Semester' means a term consisting of a minimum of 400 contact hours distributed over 100 working days, exclusive of examination, distributed over a minimum of 20 academic weeks. - 1.5 Academic Week' is a unit of five working days in which distribution of work is organized from day-one to day-five, with five contact hours of one hour duration on each day.
-A sequence of at least 20 such academic weeks constitutes a semester - 1.6 'Core Subject' means a subject from among the subjects which are compulsory as specified for all students undergoing the M.Ed. programme. - 1.7 Elective subject: An elective subject means a subject listed in the subjects of specialization in the M.Ed. programme. - 1.8 'Subject' means a complete unit of learning which will be taught and evaluated within a semester - 1.9 Monitoring Committee- Means a Committee comprising of Principal, Head of the Department and one or two senior teachers constituted by the Department/College under this regulations to monitor the running of the PG programme in Education (M.Ed) for affiliated colleges.
-The committee constituted in each college offering the M.Ed Programme can hear and dispose disputes if any, regarding academic matters including internal assessment in consultation with the Dean, Faculty of Education of the University. - 1.10 'Academic Advisor' means a teacher nominated by the Department/College Council, who will advise the student in the choice of his/her courses and other academic matters.
+- 3.1 'University' means University of Kerala, Thiruvananthapuram, Kerala - 3.2 'Academic Committee' means the Committee constituted by the Vice-Chancellor under this regulation to monitor the running of the Post-Graduate programme in Education under the Credit and Semester System (M.Ed-CSS) for Affiliated Colleges.
+The ex-officio Chairperson of the Committee will be the Dean, Faculty of Education. - 3.3 'Programme' means the entire course of study and Examinations spread over the stipulated semesters, according to the regulations of the respective course of study, the successful completion of which would lead to the award of a degree - 3.4 'Duration of Programme' means the period of time required for the conduct of the programme.
+The duration of M.Ed programme shall be of 2 semesters. - 3.5 'Semester' means a term consisting of a minimum of 400 contact hours distributed over 100 working days, inclusive of examination, distributed over a minimum of 20 academic weeks. - 3.6 Academic Week' is a unit of five working days in which distribution of work is organized from day-one to day-five, with five contact hours of one hour duration on each day.
+A sequence of at least 20 such academic weeks constitutes a semester - 3.7 'Core Subject' means a subject from among the subjects which are compulsory as specified for all students undergoing the M.Ed. programme. - 3.8 Elective subject: An elective subject means a subject listed in the subjects of specialization in the M.Ed. programme. - 3.9 'Subject' means a complete unit of learning which will be taught and evaluated within a semester. - 3.10 'Credit' is the numerical value assigned to a subject according to the relative importance of the content of the syllabus of the programme. - 3.11 Academic Advisor' means a teacher nominated by the Department/College Council, who will advise the student in the choice of his/her courses and other academic matters.

-1.4.4 Eligibility for admission, and reservation of seats
+4. Eligibility for admission, and reservation of seats

-Eligibility of admission, Norms for admission, reservation of seats for the M.Ed.
-Degree Programme shall be in accordance with the University/Govt./NCTE norms from time to time.

-Candidates seeking admission to M.Ed. programme must possess a B.Ed.
-Degree of the University of Kerala or of any other B.Ed.
-Degree recognized as equivalent thereto by the University of Kerala, with a minimum of 55% marks in aggregate.
-However, those candidates with B.Ed.
-Special Education can apply only to M.Ed.
-Special Education.

-Candidates shall satisfy all the academic eligibility requirements at the time of notification for admission.

-The number of seats reserved under community merit and open merit at various colleges shall be made on the basis of the criteria stipulated by the University of Kerala.
-Of the total seats, 3% shall be reserved for Persons with Disabilities (PwD).
+- 4.1 Eligibility of admission, Norms for admission, reservation of seats for the M.Ed Degree Programme shall be in accordance with the University/Govt./NCTE norms from time to time. - 4.2 Candidates seeking admission to M.Ed programme must possess a B.Ed Degree of the University of Kerala or of any other B.Ed Degree recognized as equivalent thereto by the University of Kerala, with a minimum of 50% marks in aggregate. - 4.3 Candidates shall satisfy all the academic eligibility requirements at the time of notification for admission. - 4.4 The number of seats reserved under community, merit and open merit at various colleges shall be made on the basis of the criteria stipulated by the University of Kerala.
+3% of the total seats shall be reserved for the physically challenged candidates.

-1.4.5 Mode of selection and weightage of marks
+5. Mode of selection and weightage of marks